yanwunantian/mlr/README.md

 Introduction
 ============

-R does not define a standardized interface for all its machine learning algorithms.
+R does not define a Standardized interface for all its machine learning algorithms.
 Therefore, for any non-trivial experiments, you need to write lengthy, tedious and error-prone wrappers to call the different algorithms and unify their respective output.
 Additionally you need to implement infrastructure